stocnet/MoNAn/README.md

 ```

 The data further includes (artificial) characteristics of individuals,
-here their sex.
-However, using continuous covariates is also possible,
+which we will call sex.
+However, using continuous covariates is also
-although for some effects this would not be meaningful.
+possible, although for some effects this would not be meaningful.

 ``` r
 indSex[1:10]